Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Related Work

+\paragraph{LLM-Driven Synthesis.} Large language models enable automated generation of nontrivial software artifacts~\cite{chen2021evaluating}, and tool-augmented agents can iteratively refine code using execution feedback~\cite{yao2022react}.
+These capabilities have begun to influence data management.
+CodexDB~\cite{trummer2022codexdb}, for example, generates query-processing code from SQL queries and natural-language instructions by decomposing queries into plan steps and synthesizing executable implementations.
+Follow-up systems such as GPT-DB~\cite{trummer2023gptdb} generate customizable SQL processing code in general-purpose languages and support interactive control over execution behavior.{CodexDB~\cite{trummer2022codexdb} generates query-processing code from SQL queries and natural-language instructions, and GPT-DB~\cite{trummer2023gptdb} generates customizable SQL processing code.} However, neither aims for a bespoke design.
 More broadly, program synthesis and empirical autotuning systems such as FFTW~\cite{frigo1998fftw} and ATLAS~\cite{whaley2001automated} demonstrate that high-performance implementations can be generated automatically by exploring design alternatives.
 However, existing LLM- and synthesis-based approaches target individual programs, kernels, or query-specific processing logic.
 They do not construct coherent systems with tightly coupled storage, execution, and architectural components.
-Database engines exhibit strong cross-layer dependencies, storage layouts constrain operators, execution depends on data organization, and optimizations introduce system-wide trade-offs thatrequire structured construction and optimization across interacting subsystems.
+Database engines exhibit strong cross-layer dependencies, storage layouts constrain operators, execution depends on data organization, and optimizations introduce system-wide trade-offs that require structured construction and optimization across interacting subsystems.{Program synthesis systems such as FFTW~\cite{frigo1998fftw} and ATLAS~\cite{whaley2001automated} similarly generate high-performance implementations automatically.
+Existing approaches target individual programs, kernels, or query-specific logic, however, and do not construct coherent systems with tightly coupled storage, execution, and architectural components, whereas database engines exhibit strong cross-layer dependencies requiring structured construction and optimization across interacting subsystems.}